MC786/website/README.md

 ### Installing

 To install the basic website (without the contact-formular), you have to clone the repository to a folder of your choice.
-After that the website can be accessed by opening /index.html with a browser.
+After that the website can be accessed by opening /index.html with any browser.

 Visit [ApacheFriends.org](https://www.apachefriends.org/index.html) on how to set up a local webserver for the full website to work.
 The website is then reachable per browser at localhost.